Pine Ridge Indian Reservation: Health and healthcare

-The population on Pine Ridge has among the shortest life expectancies of any group in the Western Hemisphere: approximately 47 years for males and 52 years for females.
+The population on Pine Ridge has among the shortest life expectancies of any group in the Western Hemisphere: approximately 47 years for males and 52 years for females in 2004.
 The infant mortality rate is five times the United States national average, and the adolescent suicide rate is four times the United States national average.
 Members of the reservation suffer from a disproportionately high rate of poverty and alcoholism.
 By 2011, a gang culture formed among Native American teenagers on the reservation.
 Young residents leave the reservation for larger cities.

 The Pine Ridge Comprehensive Health Facility is the on-reservation hospital run by the Indian Health Service.
 The 110,000 sqft inpatient hospital also has an outpatient clinic, dental clinic, and a surgery suite.
 The emergency room is staffed by two physicians as well as two physician assistants and a hospitalist in triage.
 The "Sick Kids" clinic is also based at the facility, with pediatricians on staff.
-During the Covid-19 pandemic, the hospital increased its capacity to provide respiratory and critical care, with assistance from Stanford Center for Innovation in Global Health.
+During the COVID-19 pandemic, the hospital increased its capacity to provide respiratory and critical care, with assistance from Stanford Center for Innovation in Global Health.

 In June 2011, the OST broke ground on a long-planned 60-bed nursing home facility, to be completed within two years.
 It was developed in cooperation with the federal government, the states of Nebraska and South Dakota.
-In October 2016, the Oglala Lakota Nursing Home, $6.5-million, 80-bed nursing home for the care of their elderly, opened in White Clay, South Dakota.
+In October 2016, the Oglala Lakota Nursing Home, $6.5-million, 80-bed nursing home for the care of their elderly, opened in White Clay, Nebraska.
 The tribe borrowed money for a loan for the facility from the Mdewakanton Shakopee tribe, agreeing to "an independent advisory board and an experienced outside management firm."
 It is working with Native American Health Management, LLC (NAHM), to gain training for staff and oversight of operations until people gain experience.